Quantum resolution limit of long-baseline imaging using distributed entanglement: Introduction

-In this paper, we describe how such a pairwise measurement scheme can be implemented using shared entanglement in place of single mode fibers and beam splitters by leveraging and building upon: (1) the quantum protocols for long baseline interferometry proposed by~\cite{Gottesman2012}, (2) its extension to employ solid-state spin-based quantum memories proposed by~\cite{Khabiboulline2018}, and (3) modal imaging techniques for super-resolution with a single telescope~\cite{Tsang2016a}.
-We also show how our approach can be generalized to carrying out a measurement on any arbitrary set of linear combinations of the different modes collected by any number of telescopes.
-This way, in principle, we can build the most general entanglement-based receiver and tackle any parameter estimation in a quantitative imaging problem~\cite{Lee2022,Grace2022,Sajjad2023}, for a long-baseline system with any number of telescopes.
+In this paper, we first describe how such a pairwise interferometric receiver can be implemented non-locally using pre-shared entanglement in place of single mode fibers and beam splitters.
+We do this by leveraging and building upon: (1) the quantum protocols for long baseline interferometry proposed by~\cite{Gottesman2012}, (2) its extension to employ solid-state spin-based quantum memories proposed by~\cite{Khabiboulline2018}, and (3) modal imaging techniques for super-resolution with a single telescope~\cite{Tsang2016a}.
+We then show how our approach can be generalized for carrying out parameter estimation in any complex quantitative imaging problem~\cite{Lee2022,Grace2022,Sajjad2023} at the quantum precision limit corresponding to a long-baseline system with any number of telescopes, using pre-shared multi-site entanglement and local operations at each site.
+We do this by mimicking a photon measurement in any arbitrary linear combination of optical modes collected at the telescope sites by a series of pairwise two-mode beamsplitter operations realized nonlocally via bi-partite pre-shared entangled Bell pairs.